juji/jnpm-generator/README.md

 #jnpm-generator
-Is a simple npm project generator
+Is a simple npm project generator.
+Just a lazy way to start npm project.

 - Install selected npm dependencies
 - create README.md and add some initial content